 - Washington’s Wolf Conservation and Management Plan

-- 2014 Science panel on wolves and wolf management
+- 2014 Science panel on wolves and wolf management.
+Also on YouTube!

-Management of the species is governed by the state’s Wolf Conservation & Management Plan (Wolf Plan) until the species hits recovery objectives for breeding packs distributed across the state’s three designated recovery areas.
+Management of gray wolves in Washington is governed by the state’s Wolf Plan until the species hits recovery objectives for breeding packs distributed across the state’s three designated recovery areas.
 Conservation Northwest was instrumental in the creation of the Wolf Plan, and we strongly believe it’s the best wolf recovery plan in the nation.

-As an organization, we recognize that as wolf populations grow in Washington, under this protocol and the state’s Wolf Management Plan (Wolf Plan) animals that habitually prey on livestock may need to be removed.
-This fact of responsible wolf recovery can be heartrending, but it won’t stop wolves from flourishing in our region over the long run.
+As an organization, we recognize that as wolf populations grow in Washington, under this protocol and the state’s Wolf Plan animals that habitually prey on livestock may need to be removed.
+This fact of responsible wolf recovery can be heartrending, but it won’t stop wolves from flourishing in our region in the long-run.

 Washington’s wolf history

-By the early 1900s, after years of trapping and poisoning campaigns and government-sponsored bounties, wolves were eradicated from the U.S. Pacific Northwest.
+By the early 1900s, after years of trapping, poisoning campaigns and government-sponsored bounties, wolves were eradicated from the U.S. Pacific Northwest.
 The last confirmed Washington wolves were killed in the rainforest valleys of the western Olympia Peninsula in the 1930s.
-Wolf sightings were still occasionally reported from far northeast Washington’s Selkirk Mountains and from near the Canadian border around Ross Lake in North Cascades National Park and in the area of the Pasayten Wilderness..
+Wolf sightings were still occasionally reported from far northeast Washington’s Selkirk Mountains, near the Canadian border around Ross Lake in North Cascades National Park and in the area of the Pasayten Wilderness.

 To the east, small populations of gray wolves persisted through the 20th century in northwest Montana’s Upper Flathead Valley and in the northern Great Lakes region.